 - Appendix III - Specifications for Tagging

-- Colored stones shall be graded for clarity, cut and color per the Jewelry Cost Analysis Proposal Worksheet.
+- Colored stones shall be graded for clarity, cut and color per the specification sheet.

 - All colored stones shall be of natural origin unless specified in the contract as being synthetic, simulated or imitation.
-All treatments must be disclosed on the JCAP worksheet.
+All treatments must be disclosed on the specification sheet.

-- Colored stones shall not have any eye-visible damage.
+- Colored stones shall not have any eye-visible damage when viewing ‘face-up’.

-- No colored stones which are enhanced by a non-permanent or superficial process shall be accepted unless it has been agreed upon by the buyer, and stated on the JCAP worksheet and hang tag.
+- No colored stones which are enhanced by a non-permanent or superficial process shall be accepted unless it has been agreed upon by the Exchange buyer, and stated on the specification sheet and hang tag.

 - Oiling of emeralds is acceptable as it is industry practice.
 Excessively oiled and secreting emeralds are not permitted.

-- Color, quality, and size of colored stones shall be equal to or better than that which has been specified on the Jewelry Cost Analysis Proposal Worksheet.
+- Color, quality, and size of colored stones shall be equal to or better than what has been specified on the specification sheet.

 - Colored stones shall be graded under 10 power (10x) binocular magnification or greater to determine authenticity of stones, enhancements and to determine durability problems.

-- Colored stones shall be inspected under diffused cool-white fluorescence light.
+- Colored stones shall be inspected under diffused cool-white, fluorescent light.

 - Commonly found jewelry defects are listed in the Appendix IV - Glossary: Explanation of Defects.